Döda fallet – the dead falls of Ragunda

 Information boards tells the story of that unlikely night some 200 years ago when the water took another way.
 There is a nature path leading into the forest with information on flora and fauna.
 Do not be surprised if you happen to see the bats of the nature reserve encompassing the dead falls area.

-The large rotatable platform was made for musical and theatrical shows with the dead falls as a magical backdrop.
-Over the years there has been performances here like the story of the Crazy Huss and Shakespeare´s A Midsummer Night´s dream.
+The large rotatable platform for spectators, built in 1993 on a motor from a power shovel, was made for musical and theatrical shows with the dead falls as a magical backdrop.
+Over the years there has been performances here like the story of Vildhussen (the Crazy Huss) and Shakespeare´s A Midsummer Night´s dream.

 HERE’S THE SKINNY